 Some of the Residency disciplines require additional qualifications and experience which you will find in the relevant pages.

 If English is not your first language, you must be able to communicate clearly in English, both verbally and in writing.
-You must take an IELTS (Academic) test.
+You must take an IELTS (Academic) test (or equivalent).
 For the Residency programme you must attain 7 in IELTS (Academic) with no element below 6.5.
 A certified copy of your test result must be submitted with your application.
-For further information see English Language Proficiency.
+The test result must have been obtained within 2 years of the start date of the course.
+Applications that do not satisfy these criteria will not be considered for shortlisting.

 Applications that do not satisfy our criteria cannot be considered.